-Departmental Requirements Mathematics Major: Mathematics 2A-B-C (or H2A-B-C); Mathematics 3A-B-C (or H3A-B-C); 12 upper-division or graduate courses (48 units) in mathematics including Mathematics 120A-B-C and Mathematics 140A-B-C; three additional courses (12 units) in chemistry, mathematics, physics, or information and computer science.
-Mathematics Major with a Concentration in Statistics: Mathematics 2A-B-C (or H2A-B-C); Mathematics 3A-B-C (or H3A-B-C); Mathematics 120A-B-C; Mathematics 131A-B-C; Mathematics 132A-B-C; Mathematics 140A-B-C; three mutually related upper-division courses (12 units) selected from a list of approved courses in a field of application; ability in computer programming (a knowledge of FORTRAN is recommended) demonstrated by completion of an approved course, or by equivalent experience approved by the Department Chair.
-Planning a Program of Study The nature of our modern, technological society makes it certain that mathematical problems of increasing complexity will continue to occur in an astonishing and ever expanding variety of contexts.
+DEPARTMENTAL REQUIREMENTS Mathematics Major: Mathematics 2A-B-C (or H2A-B-C); Mathematics 3A-B-C; 12 upper-division or graduate courses (48 units) in mathematics including Mathematics 120A-B-C and Mathematics 140A-B-C; three additional courses (12 units) in chemistry, mathematics, physics, or information and computer science.
+Mathematics Major with a Concentration in Statistics: Mathematics 2A-B-C (or H2A-B-C); Mathematics 3A-B-C; Mathematics 129A-B-C (or Mathematics 201A-B and 202); Mathematics 131A-B-C; Mathematics 140A-B-C; three mutually related upper-division courses (12 units) selected from a list of approved courses in a field of application; ability in computer programming (a knowledge of FORTRAN is recommended) demonstrated by completion of an approved course, or by equivalent experience approved by the Department Chair.
+PLANNING A PROGRAM OF STUDY The nature of our modern, technological society makes it certain that mathematical problems of increasing complexity will continue to occur in an astonishing and ever expanding variety of contexts.
 The mathematically trained person is essential to civilization and will continue to be so in the future.
 Perception and understanding of society and nature are considerably enhanced by a mathematical background.
-There are a variety of career patterns the Irvine Mathematics major may select.
+There is a variety of career patterns the Irvine Mathematics major may select.
 In many instances, a double major (in Mathematics and an appropriate related field) provides the strongest preparation for the career described.
 In consultation with their faculty advisors, students planning to major in Mathematics or in Mathematics with a Concentration in Statistics can plan a program of study which will enable them to meet the requirements for the major and at the same time pursue studies directed toward other specific educational objectives such as preparation for graduate school, public school teaching, or biomedical statistics.
-Suggested course work for the student majoring in Mathematics includes: Freshman Year: Mathematics 9 (Lower-Division Seminar), Mathematics 2A-B-C (Calculus) or Mathematics H2A-B-C (Honors Calculus).
-Sophomore Year: Mathematics 3A-B-C (Second Year Calculus) or Mathematics H3A-B-C (Honors Second Year Calculus), and Mathematics 120A-B-C (Linear Algebra).
-Junior Year: Mathematics 140A-B-C (Elementary Analysis) and other upper-division mathematics courses.
+Suggested course work for the student majoring in Mathematics includes: Freshman Year: Mathematics 2A-B-C (Calculus) or Mathematics H2A-B-C (Honors Calculus).
+Sophomore Year: Mathematics 3A-B-C (Linear Algebra; Vector Calculus).
+Mathematics 120A-B-C (Abstract and Linear Algebra) for those students who have taken Mathematics H2A-B-C or who have gotten a grade of B+ or better in Mathematics 2A-B-C; Mathematics 140A-B-C (Elementary Analysis) may be considered in place of Mathematics 120A-B-C. Junior Year: Mathematics 140A-B-C (Elementary Analysis) and Mathematics 120A-B-C (Abstract and Linear Algebra), if not taken as a sophomore; other upper-division mathematics courses.
 Senior Year: Upper-division mathematics courses.